Joey Mbu

-Joey Mbu (born March 28, 1993) is a former American football nose tackle.
-He played college football at Houston, and was signed by the Atlanta Falcons as an undrafted free agent in 2015.
+Joey Mbu (born March 28, 1993) is an American former professional football player who was a nose tackle for the Atlanta Falcons and Indianapolis Colts of the National Football League (NFL).
+He played college football for the Houston Cougars, and was signed by the Falcons as an undrafted free agent in 2015.

-Early years
+Early life

 Mbu played high school football at John and Randolph Foster High School in Richmond, Texas, where he was a three-year starter on the offensive and defensive lines.
 He recorded 67 tackles, two sacks and two blocked field goals his senior year.
 He was rated a three-star recruit by rivals.com.
 Mbu garnered First-team All-District 23-4A recognition at Foster High.
 He earned First-team All-Area honors in 2009 and 2010 and Second-team honors in 2008.
 He helped the team advance to the playoffs in 2009 and 2010.
 Mbu also participated in discus and shot put on the school's track team.
 He won the discus district championship in 2010 and then advanced to the regional championship.